-No matter how we cope with these huge events in our lives the one thing that is true for us all, these become life-changing events.
+No matter how we cope with these tragedies in our lives the one thing that is true for us all, these become life-changing events.

 My life has forever changed because Serena was a part of it.

 Her life has been a huge lesson that changed how I live and the things I value the most in my life.
-Like many professional women I thought the corporate job was my dream job.
-But for many women these life-changing events are what brings us to a place in our lives where we come to realize the corporate world no longer matches our core values or meets our needs.
+Like many professional women, I thought the corporate world was my dream job.
+But for many women, these life-changing events are what brings us to a place in our lives where we come to realize the corporate world no longer matches our core values or meets our needs.

-Time freedom and to be able to spend time with the people I love was a core value that didn’t match the job.
-The further up the corporate ladder I climbed the less control over my time I had and the more I felt I was trapped trading time for money.
+Time, freedom, and the ability to spend time with the people I love was a core value that didn’t match the job.
+The further up the corporate ladder I climbed, the less control over the time I had, and the more I felt I was trapped trading time for money.

-It became obvious the corporate job wasn’t working but making a change seemed scary as h**l.
-I wish I could say I had some magic potion or way of finding the courage it took to make the change, but the truth is the frustration just got to a point that it outweighed the fear.
+It became obvious the corporate job wasn’t working but making a change seemed scary as heck.
+I wish I could say I had some magic potion or way of finding the courage it took to make the change, but the truth is the frustration just got to the point that it outweighed the fear.

-The day I turned in my resignation letter I became a part of a huge movement.
-Now, for the first time in history more women then men, are starting their own business.
+The day I turned in my resignation letter, I became a part of a huge movement.
+Now, for the first time in history more women than men, are starting their own business.
 The reality is corporate jobs are just not suited to a women’s lifestyle.

-The transition from corporate job to entrepreneur has had its own challenges.
-One challenge I really hadn’t anticipated was my own “identity crisis.”
+The transition from a corporate job to entrepreneur has had its own challenges.
+One challenge I hadn’t anticipated was my own “identity crisis.”

 The day I turned in my resignation letter was a day combined with fear and excitement.
 It was, by far the best career decision I have ever made.